You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 Emtricitabine And Tenofovir Disoproxil Fumarate is a drug marketed by Hetero Labs Ltd Iii and is included in one NDA.

 The generic ingredient in EMTRICITABINE AND TENOFOVIR DISOPROXIL FUMARATE is emtricitabine; tenofovir disoproxil fumarate.
 There are eighteen drug master file entries for this compound.
-Twenty-nine suppliers are listed for this compound.
+Twenty-eight suppliers are listed for this compound.
 Additional details are available on the emtricitabine; tenofovir disoproxil fumarate profile page.

 AI Deep Research